-Concurrent enrollment in CHEM& 241, or consent of Instructional Unit.
-First of a 3-term laboratory sequence designed for science and engineering majors, or students seeking a career in the health professions.
+Prerequisite: CHEM& 143 and CHEM& 153 (grades of "C" or higher) and concurrent enrollment in CHEM& 241 and CHEM& 251 First of a 3-term laboratory sequence designed for science and engineering majors, or students seeking a career in the health professions.
 Focus on basic organic laboratory techniques such as recrystallizations, melting points, distillations, reflux, extractions, chromatography, and spectroscopy; laboratory notebook-keeping skills and scientific writing methods.
-[NS, SE]
+[GE, NS, NS-LAB, SE]